CASE / REFERENCE | READING TIME: 6 MINUTES | 29 APRIL

 - 20% increase in organic traffic

-The efforts resulted in several new deals, higher awareness and digital growth.
+The efforts resulted in several new deals, higher brand awareness, and digital growth.

-So, what was it like to lead the project?
-Henrik Anderberg, Head of Client Success at GO MO Group was responsible as well as was a strong driving force in the change, gives us insight into the collaboration.
+Henrik Anderberg, Head of Client Success at GO MO Group was responsible as well as was a strong driving force in the change, provides insight into the collaboration.

 What are the most important insights you take with you from this project?